wortelus/xplane-streamdeck/README.md

 - streamdeck - Windows requires additional DLL's installed in its root Python executable directory
 - Pillow
 - pyxpudpserver

+## Known Issues
+There is currently a bug in **pyxpudpserver** that causes the dataref updating of buttons to freeze (giving you a message *"dictionary changed size during iteration"*.

+The proposed solution is to use locking instead of simple if condition in its main lib file.

 ## License
 BSD 2-Clause License